-In Memoriam – James McMahon
+In Memoriam – Aaron T. Beck

 Invitation to the 9th International Congress of Cognitive Psychotherapy / IACP